 |

-Visitors is a new build-in membership category
+Visitors is a predefined membership category

 Visitor Accounts:

 1. Suspending/Reopening of accounts.
-Upon departure of a visitor
+Upon departure of a visitor his/her

-his/her account can be suspended, and may stay so indefinitely, consuming
+account can be suspended and may stay so indefinitely without consuming system resources.
+On return of a visitor, one

 before a visitor leaves).
 A new single-account Print button has been added for this

-purpose on the PROCESSING Output Statements page;
+purpose on the PROCESSING • Output • Statements page;

-it is duplicated on the MEMBERS View page.
+it is duplicated on the MEMBERS • View page.

 Clicking Print 000003 would produce a to-date